michaelbrooks/feature-selection/README.md

 Feature selection requires as input information about a collection of labeled documents that have been converted into bag-of-words term vectors.
-Information about these documents should be provided in three files together in one folder.
+Information about these documents should be provided in four files together in one folder.
 See the `test_data` folder for an example.

 The `Vocab.csv` file is the bag of words vocabulary, a list of the terms from across the documents.